-Recovery of files encrypted by Pay2Key Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Pay2Key Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting Pay2Key Ransomware Files